Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Superradiance and self-interacting bosons

 Massive bosons with mass $m_b$, if light enough, form bound states around the BH, but the presence of the horizon induces imaginary parts to their frequencies \cite{Detweiler}.
 The states that satisfy the superradiant condition, $\omega<m\Omega_H$, will be unstable to growth.
 In the limit where the gravitational fine structure constant $\alpha\equiv m_b GM/(\hbar c)$ is much smaller than unity, the quasi-bound states are far from the horizon and are described by hydrogenic wavefunctions with the usual quantum numbers $(n,l,m)$, where $n$ is the principal quantum number, $l$ the total angular momentum, and $m$ the projection of the angular momentum of the state on the spin axis of the BH.
 The real parts of the bound state frequencies are determined by the energy levels~\cite{Detweiler,Baumann2019}

 There are also corrections to the real parts of the frequencies due to attractive gravitational self-interactions of the cloud, which make it more bound.
-These are important for the calculation of frequency drifts and were computed in~\cite{Arvanitaki2015,Baryakhtar2021}.
+These can be computed by solving for the gravitational potential induced by the cloud through the Poisson equation, and then for the induced energy shifts to the energy eigenstates characterized by the appropriate $(n,l,m)$ numbers.
+Energy corrections from self-gravity depend on the occupation number of the cloud, and so are important for the calculation of frequency drifts.
+The computation was carried out in~\cite{Arvanitaki2015,Baryakhtar2021}.
 For simplicity, we use 211 to denote the $n=2,l=1,m=1$ level; similar for 322.
 For the 211 and 322 levels, which we will see are the most significant ones in section~\ref{sec:SR-self-interacting-clouds}, these corrections are

 where $M_{211}$ and $M_{322}$ are the masses of the respective level.

 The imaginary parts of bound state frequencies, $\omega_i$, are given by One can immediately deduce that gravitational superradiance will proceed hierarchically, as higher $l$ levels have much more suppressed growth rates due to their steeper angular momentum barriers.